ElazarK/content-docs/playbooks/Prisma_Cloud_Compute_Compliance_Alert.md

-Default playbook for parsing Prisma Cloud Compute compliance alerts.
+Parses Prisma Cloud Compute compliance alerts.
+This is a default playbook.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.